byronwasti/movine/README.md

 ```

 The `custom` command will allow you to specify your own migration strategy (in case Movine is not smart enough). *Note: this is currently not implemented*

-## Todo

-There are a lot of things that need to be implemented or fixed, although the base functionality is all there.

-- [ ]

 ## Why you should use Movine